Boman Framji Chhapgar: Achievements and honours

 Chhapgar specialized in the Decapoda particularly the marine species in the infraorder Brachyura.
 He was elected a Life Fellow of the International Oceanographic Foundation, for his "contributions to the advancement and extension of knowledge and discovery in oceanography and the marine sciences".
-A portrait of him is included in the Gallery of Carcinologists in the Smithsonian Institution's National Museum of Natural History in Washington D.C.
+A portrait of him is included in the Gallery of Carcinologists in the Smithsonian Institution's National Museum of Natural History in Washington, D.C.
 He is also a Founding Fellow of the Indian Fisheries Association.

-From 1991 he guided M.Sc. and PhD students and was a visiting faculty at the University of Mumbai.
+From 1991 he guided MSc and PhD students and was a visiting faculty at the University of Mumbai.
 He served on the Board of Governors of Maharashtra Nature Parks Association for three years and was on the executive committee of the Bombay Natural History Society from 1988 to 2004.
 In 1994, he was awarded the Dharmakumarsinhji Trophy for his lifetime achievement in the field of ornamental fish keeping.

 A variety of Sida acuta Burm., a plant discovered at Lakshadweep by Dr. M.R.
 Almeida was named after him as S. acuta var chhapgarii.

 Sida albeida chhapgari:Javed Mohammed has named a new species of crab spider thomisus chhapgari after him.